AusBoone/Melody-Generator/WHITEPAPER.md

 Utility functions in `augmentation.py` demonstrate how to fine-tune these models on custom MIDI sequences.
 The lightweight design runs on modest hardware, and you can replace the architecture by implementing the `SequenceModel` protocol.

+## Phrase Planning and Pitch Range Control

+High-level structure originates in `phrase_planner.py`.
+The `generate_phrase_plan` helper sketches a pitch range and tension curve before any notes are produced.
+Each `PhrasePlan` contains a `tension_profile` list and `(min_octave, max_octave)` tuple validated against `MIN_OCTAVE` and `MAX_OCTAVE` from `__init__.py`.
+The `PhrasePlanner` class then identifies anchor points with `plan_skeleton` and fills the gaps using `infill_skeleton`.
+This hierarchical planning keeps phrases within a defined register while allowing local weighting heuristics to operate freely.

+## Polyphonic Generation and Voice Leading

+`polyphony.PolyphonicGenerator` manages four independent voices.
+Each part can use its own `SequenceModel`, after which `_enforce_voice_leading` shifts notes by octave to avoid crossing and ensures neighbouring voices remain within a single octave.
+The corrections rely on the interval checks implemented in `voice_leading.py` so counterpoint stays clean.

+## Training and Fine Tuning

+Although pretrained weights are not included, `augmentation.py` provides dataset helpers such as `augment_sequences` for transposition and inversion.
+The `fine_tune_model` routine demonstrates teacher forcing in PyTorch so `SequenceModel` or `StyleVAE` variants can adapt to genre-specific material.

+## Dataset Preparation and Evaluation Metrics

+`batch_generation.py` automates dataset creation by repeatedly calling `generate_melody`.
+Resulting phrases are assessed with Frechet Music Distance (FMD) via `feedback.py`. `compute_fmd` measures divergence from a reference set while `refine_with_fmd` slightly alters notes when it reduces the distance.
+These metrics provide an objective gauge when experimenting with new models or heuristics.

 ## Usage Examples

 Command‑line invocation is the most common entry point.
 See `README.md` for a